How To Promote Your Graphic Design Business on Facebook

 Think about what your brand positioning, audience focus and unique selling points are.

-Even though you are trying to entertain and educate the audience, you are also trying to give them the information so they can decide to use you as a design firm.
+Even though you are trying to entertain and educate the audience, you are also trying to give them the information so they can decide to use you like a design firm.

 At the end of the funnel, you need to get people to choose you.